nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 All notes that are associated with this medication record.

-All patient notes and prescriber notes at authorisation(plan) and issue(order) level **SHOULD** be included in this field.
-They **SHOULD** be concatenated and indicate the level the notes come from, e.g. 1st Issue and also be prefixed with either ‘Patient Notes:’ or ‘Prescriber Notes:’ as appropriate.
+All patient notes and prescriber notes at authorisation(plan) and issue(order) level **MUST** be included in this field.
+They **MUST** be concatenated and indicate the level the notes come from, e.g. 1st Issue and also be prefixed with either ‘Patient Notes:’ or ‘Prescriber Notes:’ as appropriate.

 ### dosage.text ###